The CMMC Compliance Command Center

 Preparing for a C3PAO Audit (Level 2)

-If you fall into CMMC Level 2, once you are confident you are CMMC ready, you can start thinking about booking in your audit.
+If you fall into CMMC Level 2, once you're confident you're CMMC ready, you can plan to book your audit.

-- The CMMC Marketplace—which allows assessments to commence—is expected to open by EOY 2024.
+- Final rulemaking for 32 CFR ended in October, and the CMMC Marketplace—which allows assessments to commence—is expected to open by EOY 2024.
 Check out our Countdown to CMMC article for our latest estimates

 - Registered Provider Organizations (RPOs) can also be authorized C3PAOs, but they cannot provide the same client with both pre-assessment consulting services and assessments